gicentre/prettier-plugin-elm/README.md

 ## Implementation details

+This plugin is written in TypeScript and its quality is maintained using Prettier, [TSLint](https://palantir.github.io/tslint/) and [Jest](https://jestjs.io/).
+[Azure Pipelines](https://azure.microsoft.com/en-gb/services/devops/pipelines/) continuously run checks on Linux, macOS and Windows.

 Unlike [other Prettier plugins](https://prettier.io/docs/en/plugins.html#official-plugins), `prettier-plugin-elm` does not parse the code into a syntax tree to then print it; both of these tasks are delegated to [`elm-format`](https://github.com/avh4/elm-format) and are executed in a single call to a sub-process.
 Thus, the result of formatting is compatible with what Elm community is used to see.

 The only difference that `prettier-plugin-elm` introduces is related to handling fragments of Elm modules, which is [not yet supported](https://github.com/avh4/elm-format/issues/65) by `elm-format`.
-See [`src/parser.js`](https://github.com/gicentre/prettier-plugin-elm/blob/master/src/parser.js) for details on this.
+See [`src/parser.ts`](https://github.com/gicentre/prettier-plugin-elm/blob/master/src/parser.ts) for details on this.

 ## Contributing

 If you’re interested in contributing to the development of Prettier for Elm, you can follow the [CONTRIBUTING guide from Prettier](https://github.com/prettier/prettier/blob/master/CONTRIBUTING.md), as it all applies to this repository too.

-To test it out on an Elm file:
+To run `prettier-plugin-elm` locally:

 - Clone this repository.
-- Run `yarn`.
+- Execute `yarn install`.
+- Execute `yarn lint` to make sure that the code passes formatting and linting.
+- Execute `yarn test` to make sure that TypeScript successfully compiles into JavaScript and and all unit tests pass.
-- Create a file called `prettier-test.elm` or `prettier-test.md`.
-- Run `yarn prettier prettier-test.elm` or `yarn prettier prettier-test.md` to check the output.
+- To test the plugin manually, create a file called `prettier-test.elm` or `prettier-test.md`, then run `yarn prettier prettier-test.elm` or `yarn prettier prettier-test.md` and check the output.

 ## Credits